-Preheat a cast iron skillet over medium high flame and roast the peppers until charred on all sides.
+- Preheat a cast iron skillet over medium high flame and roast the peppers until charred on all sides.
 Transfer to a bowl and cover with a lid or towel and allow to cool.

-Use a knife to poke the eggplant in a few places to help steam escape while roasting so the eggplants won’t explode in your beautiful kitchen.
+- Use a knife to poke the eggplant in a few places to help steam escape while roasting so the eggplants won’t explode in your beautiful kitchen.
 Please poke them 🙂

-Use your hands to remove the peels from both the roasted peppers and eggplants and discard the core.
+- Use your hands to remove the peels from both the roasted peppers and eggplants and discard the core.

-Transfer to a cutting board and dice the peppers.
+- Transfer to a cutting board and dice the peppers.
 Finely chop the eggplant and set aside until needed.
 (Alternatively you can use a food processor if you prefer a smooth texture, we like it more rustic).

-Preheat a large skillet or pot over medium flame.
+- Preheat a large skillet or pot over medium flame.
 Add a splash of water and saute the onion until translucent.
 Stir in the garlic and red pepper flakes and cook another minute or so until you can smell the fragrance.

 Meanwhile prepare the polenta:

-Bring 6 cups of water to a boil and slowly whisk in the cornmeal.
+- Bring 6 cups of water to a boil and slowly whisk in the cornmeal.
 Add the bay leaf and a pinch of salt and bring back to a gentle simmer.
 Partially cover with a lid and cook for about 45 minutes until thickened to your liking making sure to stir often.
-Remove from flame and stir in the coconut milk.
+Remove from flame and stir in the cashew milk.
 The polenta will continue to thicken as it cools down so don’t worry about it not being quite as thick as you expected.